sfo-project/2D-flow-over-flat-plate-laminar/Docs/Open_Foam/Simulation.md

 ```C++
 ```
-If in the problem of interest, there exist a specific pressure difference between the inlet and outlet or other surfaces, that magnitude can be defined in corresponding faces of the domain.
+If in a problem of interest, there exist a specific pressure difference between the inlet and outlet or other surfaces, that magnitude can be defined in corresponding faces of the domain.

 **Flat Plate:** The flow is bounded by the flat plate on the bottom of the CFD domain and interacts with it based on the no-slip boundary condition.
 To set the type of this boundary edit `boundary` field in `\constant\polyMesh` and set the type of face to `wall`: